davidcairuz/davidcairuz.github.io/resume.md

 title: Resume
 ---

 This is a static page.
-It could be an 'about page' if you'd like.
+It could be an 'resume page' if you'd like.
 Does it work?